 - Keto Baked Goods – Keto-friendly breads, muffins, and cookies are perfect for satisfying a sweet tooth.

-- Keto Fries – Try air-frying potatoes or sweet potatoes for a crunchy, low-carb side.
+- Keto Fries – Try air-frying zucchini or another vegetable for a crunchy, low-carb side.

 - Keto Gravy – A delicious gravy with the pan drippings to make your roast chicken extra flavorful.